marius0815/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/about-permission-levels.md

 </tr>
 <tr>
 <td>Assigned as **Default Role**</td>
-<td>In the applications for which the user has Change and Deploy permission, the user can add new dependencies to the public elements of System module.</td>
+<td>In the applications for which the user has Access permission, the user can add new dependencies to the public elements of System module.</td>
 </tr>
 <tr>
 <td>Assigned for a **Team**</td>